OctopusDeploy/docs/docs/api-and-integration/calamari.md

-Now that Calamari is open-source, it might help answer any questions you had around what happens during a deployment.
-For example, did you ever wonder what order conventions run in when deploying a package?
+Now that Calamari is open-source, it might help answerÂ any questions you had around what happens during a deployment. Â For example, did you ever wonder what order conventions run in when deploying a package?